skukla/kukla-integration-service/REFACTORING.md

   - [ ] Reorganize steps to use new structure

 - [ ] 2.
 Update frontend actions
-  - [ ] Update browse-files to use new core modules
+  - [x] Update browse-files to use new core modules
+    > Completed 2024-03-21: Refactored browse-files to use core storage/files.js and removed redundant HTMX response handling
+    > Completed 2024-03-21: Created new htmx/formatting.js for HTMX-specific concerns
+    > Completed 2024-03-21: Removed redundant src/htmx/file-responses.js and responses.js
   - [ ] Standardize action structure

 ### Phase 4: Testing and Validation